Procedure Guide ·Gastropexy ·2026

 7Does pet insurance cover gastropexy?

-Most standard policies do not cover preventive gastropexy — it's classified as elective.
-Some insurers cover it for high-risk breeds; emergency GDV surgery including gastropexy is covered as an illness.
-For high-risk breeds, the $400-$3,000 preventive cost is a wise investment that could save your dog's life.
+Most standard policies don't cover preventive gastropexy - it's elective.
+Some cover it for high-risk breeds; emergency GDV surgery is covered.
+For high-risk breeds, $400-$3,000 prevents $3,000-$7,000 bills.

 Marcel Janik, founder of RealVetCost